 One thing we love about dreadlock styles is their flexibility.
-When it’s time to get fancy, locks can be molded and formed into just about any hairstyle you want.
-These intricate ropes of hair can be braided, twisted, twirled into a top knot, and even cut into a classy asymmetrical pageboy.
+When it’s time to get fancy, locs can be molded and formed into just about any hairstyle you want.
+These intricate ropes of hair can be braided, twisted, twirled into a top knot or even cut into a classy asymmetrical pageboy.
 Yes, you read that right!
 Whether you’re attending a banquet or a wedding, you can whip up your locks into a head-turning and elegant style.

 From thin to thick-sized dreads, check out our gallery of some of the best dreadlock styles for formal occasions.
 Read on:

 A high, ballerina-esque bun beautifully coiled is neat and perfect for a formal occasion.
 You can add dreadlock hair charms to accessorize this style and give it a regal finish, or leave as is.
 This dreadlock style is occasion-appropriate, simple and easy for a wedding or a banquet.
 We love using a firm-control gel, like TRESemmé TRES Two Mega Firm Control Gel, to tidy up our edges.

 Sometimes a basic bun can be too plain.
 This is totally fine; we love a classic ballerina bun.
 If your event calls for a little more glamour, give your dreadlocks a fancy twist by accessorizing with hair flowers.
 Tuck pretty flowers around the base of your bun.
 You can try out different colors to match your ensemble or keep it simple by sticking to one color story.

 Don’t underestimate curls when it comes to dreadlocks.
 From tight ringlets to loose curls, curly dreadlock hairstyles have a dramatic flair.
 Whether you’re attending a wedding or a jazz concert, this eye-catching look is extremely versatile.
 This style can be worn up in a high ponytail with curly dreads cascading along your face or worn down and free-flowing.